International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Engaging Older Adults in Plan Development

 International frameworks on healthy aging, including MIPAA and the UN Decade of Healthy Ageing, acknowledge the meaningful engagement and empowerment of older persons as critical to developing, implementing, and evaluating healthy aging policies.
 Plans analyzed in this report utilized a variety of participatory processes to draw on the voices of older people during the development phase of these plans.
 Such processes included public consultations, social media outreach, public surveys, town hall meetings and forums, webinars, and community roundtables.
-Several jurisdictions - including Argentina, the state of California, Ireland, Malta, and Wales - consulted experts and civil society organizations representing older persons during plan development.
-In total, at least 11 of 15 plans analyzed utilized a participatory process that included the voices of older people, or organizations that represent them, during the development process.
+Several jurisdictions—including Argentina, Barbados, Fiji, Ireland,

 Monitoring, Evaluation, and Resourcing for Implementation

-Additionally, Bulgaria and Malta utilize the European Active Ageing Index, a tool developed by the UN Economic Commission for Europe (UNECE) to measure healthy aging.
+Albania, Bulgaria, Finland, Malta, Portugal. and Slovenia utilize—or plan to utilize—the European Active Ageing Index, a tool developed by the UN Economic Commission for Europe (UNECE) to measure healthy aging.
 Plans that create specific, actionable targets that are based on data, and then provide sufficient funding to accomplish their objectives, are needed to improve the lives of older persons.
+The AAI is intended to ease this process for European policymakers by identifying relevant indicators for monitoring progress toward targets, including many of the goals highlighted in MIPAA, and is additionally intended for comparison and analysis of aging policies across Europe.

 The Active Ageing Index for Europe